 PIL filed seeking an end to the practice of manual scavenging.
 Additionally, regulating section 2(q) (sewer) of the 2013 Act.
-Further seeking directions to stop manual scavenging and enforcing criminal action for violation and to provide compensation for deaths, promote the use of machines for clearing septic tanks, and strict enforcement of the 2013 Act
+Further seeking directions to stop manual scavenging and enforcing criminal action for violation and to provide compensation for deaths, promote the use of machines for clearing septic tanks, and strict enforcement of the 2013 Act.

-The Court framed addressed the ongoing exploitation of marginalised communities through manual scavenging, the immediate need for the Court to intervene and prohibit these practices and the failure of respondents to ensure timely compensation to the heirs of deceased manual scavengers.
-The Madras High Court issued guidelines to fully eradicate manual scavenging by 2026 including strict criminal action against those employing manual scavenging, filing FIRs against responsible officials, mechanisation of septic tank, sewer, and stormwater drain cleaning, enhanced compensation for deaths (30 lakhs), rehabilitation and alternative employment opportunities for manual scavengers, provisions of health check-ups and educational facilities for the families and, identification and issuing of ID cards, etc. The Court ordered a phrased eradication by 2026 and directed the government to create a scheme for offering compassionate appointments to family members of deceased scavengers.
-Manual scavenging is a violation of human dignity and perpetuated by deep-rooted caste discrimination and is not only illegal but also a form of state-sanctioned casteism.
+The Court addressed the ongoing exploitation of marginalised communities through manual scavenging, the immediate need for intervention to prohibit these practices and the failure of Respondents to ensure timely compensation to the heirs of deceased manual scavengers.
+It issued guidelines to fully eradicate manual scavenging by 2026 including strict criminal action against those employing manual scavenging; filing FIRs against responsible officials; mechanisation of septic tank, sewer, and stormwater drain cleaning; enhanced compensation for deaths (Rupees 30 lakhs); rehabilitation and alternative employment opportunities for manual scavengers, provisions of health checkups and educational facilities for the families; and identification and issuing of ID cards, etc. The Court ordered a phased eradication by 2026 Manual scavenging is a violation of human dignity and perpetuated by deep-rooted caste discrimination and is not only illegal but also a form of state-sanctioned casteism.
 The court noted that the definition of 'sewer' under the 2013 Act should be interpreted broadly to include storm water drains and should include persons who entered the pipes for clearing waste.